 September Blog Carnival from Somebodyhealme is “Building Resiliency: How do you bounce back when life kicks you in the chin?
 What can you share with fellow migraine & headache patients about how to build their coping skills to better handle unexpected, tough situations?”

 Hmm.
 Um.
 Well.
 I am not really the person to ask about coping skills although I do introspect enough to know the gaping flaws in my coping skills, so I guess that is something.

 What is tricky is that we all have coping behaviours we use in all situations, including pain and stress, that sometimes are positive and sometimes not so positive, but either way, they are habits.
-I do have a tendancy to dwell, over think, over rationalize and generally put myself in a bad frame of mind.
-This means I do tend to have bouts of melancholy, anger, fustration and even some ‘poor me’ syndrome added to that.
+I do have a tendency to dwell, overthink, over rationalize and generally put myself in a bad frame of mind.
+This means I do tend to have bouts of melancholy, anger, frustration and even some ‘poor me’ syndrome added to that.
 But I think coping is very much an ongoing process.
 Our emotions cycle around all the time because of the stress of dealing with chronic pain and everyday stresses added on top.
 It is really all about how we funnel those emotions in order to cope with them so that we don’t add fuel to the fire.
-To me our responses to pain is all about Fight or Flight and both work sometimes, but not all the time.
+To me, our responses to pain are all about Fight or Flight and both work sometimes, but not all the time.